mohaimenhasan/mcp-weather-server/README.md

 This will:
 - Install the package globally
 - Run an interactive setup that asks for your API key
-- Automatically configure VS Code settings
+- Automatically configure VS Code settings with correct paths
 - No manual configuration needed!

 ### 🎯 **Method 2: Manual Configuration (Most Reliable)**